A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Introduction

 \section{Introduction}

 The Resource Description Framework (RDF) is a graph-based data model where triples of the form $(s,p,o)$ denote directed labeled edges $s \xrightarrow{p} o$ in a graph.
 RDF has gained significant adoption in the past years, particularly on the Web.
 As of 2019, over 5 million websites publish RDF data embedded in their webpages~\cite{webdatacommons}.
-RDF has also become a popular format for publishing knowledge graphs on the Web, the largest of which -- including Bio2RDF, DBpedia, PubChemRDF, UniProt and Wikidata -- contain billions of triples.
-These developments have brought about the need for optimized techniques and engines for querying large RDF graphs.
+RDF has also become a popular format for publishing knowledge graphs on the Web, the largest of which -- including Bio2RDF, DBpedia, PubChemRDF, UniProt, and Wikidata -- contain billions of triples.
+These de\-ve\-lop\-ments have brought about the need for optimized techniques and engines for querying large RDF graphs.
 We refer to engines that allow for storing, indexing and processing joins over RDF as \textit{RDF stores}.

-A variety of query languages have been proposed for RDF, but the SPARQL Protocol and RDF Query Language (SPARQL) has become the standard~\cite{sparql11}.
+While various query languages have historically been proposed for RDF, the SPARQL Protocol and RDF Query Language (SPARQL) has become the standard~\cite{sparql11}.
 The first version of SPARQL was standardized in 2008, while SPARQL~1.1 was released in 2013~\cite{sparql11}.
 SPARQL is an expressive language that supports not only joins, but also variants of the broader relational algebra (projection, selection, union, difference, etc.).
-Various new features were added in SPARQL~1.1, including \textit{property paths} for matching paths in the RDF graph matching a given regular expression.
-Hundreds of SPARQL query services -- called \textit{endpoints} -- have emerged on the Web since its standardization~\cite{sparqlinfra2013}, with the most popular endpoints receiving millions of queries per day~\cite{lsq2015,MalyshevKGGB18}.
+Various new features were added in SPARQL~1.1, such as \textit{property paths} for matching arbitrary-length paths in the RDF graph.
+Hundreds of SPARQL query services, called \textit{endpoints}, have emerged on the Web~\cite{sparqlinfra2013}, with the most popular endpoints receiving millions of queries per day~\cite{lsq2015,MalyshevKGGB18}.
 We refer to engines that support storing, indexing and processing SPARQL (1.1) queries over RDF as \textit{SPARQL engines}.
 Since SPARQL supports joins, we consider any SPARQL engine to also be an RDF store.

 Efficient data storage, indexing and join processing are key to RDF stores (and thus, to SPARQL engines):